flatironinstitute/CryoLike/docs/source/usage/imageConversion.rst

 Tensors--along with metadata values that describe how to interpret the arrays, and associated data such as any associated contrast transfer function (CTF).

-Because this format differs from the ones used by experimental software to store captured images, CryoLike needs to ingest those image files and convert them to our internal representation before comparisons can be made.
+Because this format differs from the ones used by other software to store captured images, CryoLike needs to ingest those image files and convert them to our internal representation before comparisons can be made.
 As part of this process, we also offer ways to restack the images into regularly-sized stacks, which can help ensure more efficient use of computational resources.

-.. contents::  Table of Contents

 Overview